 See it in action:

-Download GraphGrid CDP and try out NLP on your own documents and data.
+Download GraphGrid and try out NLP on your own documents and data.